syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 <tr>
 <td>
 DataFormTimeItem
 </td>
 <td>
-Generated for the TimeSpan, TimeOnly, DateTime, and DateTimeOffset type properties.
+Generated for the TimeSpan and TimeOnly type properties and the properties with [DataType(DataType.Time)] attribute.
-[DataType(DataType.Time)].
 </td>
 <td>
 TimePicker